renpy/renpy/sphinx/source/incompatible.rst

         SHA1: ...

-Whine this can be cause by other problems (like simply using entirely incorrect keys), one potential fix is:
+While this can be cause by other problems (like simply using entirely incorrect keys), one potential fix is:

 1. In your project's base directory, rename ``bundle.keystore`` to ``bundle.keystore.bak``.